samurayjedi/laravel-docusign/README.md

 </div>

-DS_BRAND_ID, required you to create a brand, got to Brands -> Add Brand and fill the form:
+DS_BRAND_ID, is required create a brand, got to Brands -> Add Brand and fill the form:

 <div align="center">